Stephen, or Steven "Steve" Theodore Bennett

 In 2004, I decided to change my career and pursue multimedia marketing.
 At the time, multimedia marketing was just starting to gain some steam.
 I went back to school and attended Westwood College.
 This was an online school based in Denver.
 I tested out of many of the classes and fast-tracked to earn a Bachelor of Science degree in Multimedia Marketing in 2006 with a 3.7 GPA.

 In 2020, I enrolled once again at SOU and became a candidate for the Masters of Business Administration with a concentration on Marketing.
-As of this writing, I am three courses from completing the program.
-I currently have a 3.85 GPA.
+I completed the program with a 3.8 GPA.

 E-Commerce and Optimization: My initial job was to create an e-commerce website as the company attempted to venture into the commercial market.
 A lot of ECS' competitors were selling products online at the time, and the shareholders felt ECS lacked in brand marketing.
 I created the e-commerce site and helped update the company's main website.
 This included creating a Google Adwords Campaign for direct traffic, checking analytics, and optimizing to improve organic traffic.
 The E-commerce site generated between $60,000-$80,000 a year in sales